The tax structure of superannuation fund is as follows:

 - If the payment is made to an employee who is disabled or suffering from critical illness

 - Contributions made before 1st April 1962 are tax-free

-In 2012, the HR manager of the company Mr Rajesh Singh, met with an accident when his motorcycle hit the truck coming from the other side.
+In 2012, the HR manager of the company Mr. Rajesh Singh, met with an accident when his motorcycle hit the truck coming from the other side.
 Due to the collision, Rajesh became disabled.
-At that time, annuity payment was made from the group superannuation plan to support his family and the whole amount was tax-free.
+At that time, superannuation payment was made to support his family and this amount was tax-free.